dabeaz/curio/docs/reference.rst

    A tuple of exception information obtained from ``sys.exc_info()`` if the task crashes for some reason.
 Potentially useful for debugging.

+If you need to make a task sleep for awhile, use the following function:

+.. function:: await sleep(seconds)

+   Sleep for a specified number of seconds.
+If the number of seconds is 0, the kernel merely switches to the next task (if any).

 Performing External Work
 ------------------------